mediaburst/clockwork-python/README.md

 ### 1.0.2 (18th May 2014)

 * Unicode support added [MR]
+*
+### 1.03 (23rd December 2014)
+* Replacing Distribute with Setuptools
+*

 ## Credits and Acknowledgements
+Thanks to bjornpost for his work on Python 3 support and replacing Distribute with Setuptools

 Many thanks to @cHemingway for adding Unicode support.